Security-Onion-Solutions/securityonion-docs/logstash.rst

     Logstash is a free and open server-side data processing pipeline that ingests data from a multitude of sources, transforms it, and then sends it to your favorite "stash."

 In Security Onion 2, Logstash transports unparsed logs to :ref:`elasticsearch` which then parses and stores those logs.
+It's important to note that Logstash does not run when Security Onion is configured for Import or Eval mode.
+You can read more about that in the :ref:`architecture` section.

 Configuration
 -------------